|What if I just donít know how to critique?|

-Autosaving is a feature on CC which automatically saves your template or classic critique every 5 minutes, but only if something has been written in that time.
+Autosaving is a feature on CC which automatically saves your classic critique every 5 minutes, but only if something has been written in that time.
 This feature is turned on by default and should always be used unless there are some technical reasons not to.

 When autosave is on, you will see the text Autosaving is enabled above your critique window when you start a crit and the autosave icon is light blue.